Sweetness of wine: History

 Vintage: The Story of Wine, a book authored by British wine writer Hugh Johnson, presents several methods that have been used throughout history to sweeten wine.
 The most common way was to harvest the grapes as late as possible.
 This method was advocated by Virgil and Martial in Roman times.
 In contrast, the ancient Greeks would harvest the grapes early, to preserve some of their acidity, and then leave them in the sun for a few days to allow them to shrivel and concentrate the sugar.
 In Crete, a similar effect was achieved by twisting the stalks of the grape to deprive them of sap and letting them dry on the vine—a method that produced passum and the modern Italian equivalent, passito.

 Stopping the fermentation also enhanced a wine's potential sweetness.
-In ancient times, this was achieved by submerging the amphorae in cold water till winter.
+In ancient times, this was achieved by submerging the amphorae in cold water until winter.

 Wine can also be sweetened by the addition of sugar in some form, after fermentation is completed – the German method like the Süssreserve.
 In Roman times, this was done in preparing mulsum, wine freshly sweetened with honey and flavored with spices, used as an apéritif, and also in the manufacture of conditum, which had similar ingredients but was matured and stored before drinking.

 It was also common from the Roman era until quite recently to sweeten wine with sugar of lead, a toxic substance that increases the apparent sweetness of wines and other beverages.
 The practice continued well into the 19th century, although the leading was mostly restricted to very cheap wines after the harmful nature of lead was demonstrated in the 17th century.